brillout/handli/readme.md

 ~~~

 That's it.
-All network errors are now handled by Handli.
+All network issues are now handled by Handli.

 <br/>